-Usually, the requirement for bringing data from multiple sources such as MySQL, MongoDB, CleverTap, etc is similar across most companies.
+Usually, the requirement for bringing data from multiple sources such as MySQL, MongoDB, CleverTap, etc. is similar across most companies.
 More often than not, the solutions are designed to specifically solve this problem and have all the use cases covered.

-In fact, often third-party solutions have much deeper capabilities that you would only start realizing as you move a step closer to using the product for various use cases.
+Often third-party solutions have much deeper capabilities that you would only start realizing as you move a step closer to using the product for various use cases.
 Hence, you definitely might want to consider third-party tools before shunning the option away.

-Slowly, marketing teams that use various tools like MailChimp for emails, Google Analytics for attribution, Facebook for advertising, etc., will want their data integrated.
+Slowly, marketing teams that use various tools like MailChimp for emails, Google Analytics for attribution, Facebook for advertising, etc. will want their data integrated.
 Requests from other business teams will follow.
 Building connectors for all these systems would need you to put in an ongoing effort on the solution.
 Additionally, the source schema/API would keep changing from time to time and will regularly have to be updated.

 4. System Performance

-Tools like Hevo are slightly more robust than homegrown solutions as they additionally implement all kinds of instrumentation, monitoring, and alerting into the system.
-Even for the days when errors go unhandled, star customer success teams are deployed to be available at the beck and call of the user to sort out all the issues.
+Generally, solutions like Hevo Data are built from the ground-up to handle all kind of exceptions that you deal with while working with various data sources.
+They ensure zero data loss and real-time availability of data, no matter what the scale is.
+Tools like Hevo Data are slightly more robust than homegrown solutions as they additionally implement all kinds of instrumentation, monitoring, and alerting into the system.
+Even for the days when errors go unhandled, star customer success teams are available at the beck and call of the user to sort out all the issues.

 6. Security Concerns

-In a nutshell, if your data integration requirements are very unique, building might be your only option.
+When it comes to data integration, building vs buying, each has its share of pros and cons.
+The answer to this question depends on the unique needs and requirements of your growing business.
+In a nutshell, if your data integration requirements are unique, building might be your only option.
 However, be sure to set clear expectations before the process begins, and design it to handle scale.